p4rkerw/SALSA/README.md

 7. Obtain pseudobulk, cell-specific, or single cell allele-specific counts with GATK ASEReadCounter
 8. Analyze allele-specific expression across multiple samples with ASEP

-To get started follow along with our short tutorial:
+To get started follow along with our abbreviated tutorial: